betterscientificsoftware/bssw.io/Articles/Blog/2026-07-moab-visit.md

 This work demonstrated a key ITAPS goal: that a single interface could support data exchange among a variety of disparate mesh management packages.

 The ITAPS-MOAB plugin was used successfully to examine a large MOAB [reactor model](https://doi.org/10.2172/1095497) consisting of hundreds of thousands of subsets for various components of a novel nuclear fuel assembly.
-However, as funding for the ITAPS SciDAC project ended, so did further development and support of the `iMesh` interface.
-It was eventually removed from MOAB.
+However, as funding for the ITAPS SciDAC project ended, so did further development and support of the `iMesh` interface, which was eventually removed from MOAB.
 A new VisIt database plugin integrating *directly* with MOAB's native interface was needed.

 ### Key differences between MOAB and VisIt